edgedb/edgedb/docs/clients/99_graphql/graphql.rst

 Filtering the retrieved data is done by specifying a ``filter`` argument.
 The ``filter`` argument is customized to each specific type based on the available fields.
-In case of the sample schema, here's what the specification for the available filter arguments:
+In case of the sample schema, here's what the specification for the available filter arguments for querying ``Book``:

 .. code-block:: graphql-schema

-    # this is Author-specific
-    input FilterAuthor {
-        # basic boolean operators that combine conditions
-        and: [FilterAuthor!]
-        or: [FilterAuthor!]
-        not: FilterAuthor

-        # fields available for filtering (properties in EdgeQL)
-        name: FilterString
-    }

     # this is Book-specific
     input FilterBook {